pythonnet/pythonnet/README.rst

 |license shield| |pypi package version| |conda-forge version| |python supported shield|
 |stackexchange shield|

-Python for .NET is a package that gives Python programmers nearly seamless integration with the .NET Common Language Runtime (CLR) and provides a powerful application scripting tool for .NET developers.
+Python.NET is a package that gives Python programmers nearly seamless integration with the .NET Common Language Runtime (CLR) and provides a powerful application scripting tool for .NET developers.
 It allows Python code to interact with the CLR, and may also be used to